Renovamen/alkaid/README.md

 # Alkaid

-Trying to implement some reinforcement learning algorithms with easy to read code, hight speed and well performance.
+Trying to implement some reinforcement learning algorithms with easy to read code, high speed and well performance.

 The supported algorithms currently include: